altays/Project-One/README.md

 Future developments for this project include adding more information from the NPS API to the park modal; using more APIs from the National Park Service for Visitor Centers and Places of Interest; and using dropdowns in the right column for instructions and favorite parks

 ## Breakdown of Tasks

-Ricardo - Logo, splash screen, IP API and Mapquest API Victoria - Modals, color palette, front end layout Alex - Front end layout, National Park Service API, managed the project board
+Ricardo - Logo, splash screen, IP API and Mapquest API<br/> Victoria - Modals, color palette, front end layout<br/>
+Alex - Front end layout, National Park Service API, managed the project board<br/>